Oil steady as investors weigh U.S. rate fears, firmer seasonal demand

 PHOTO

-Both benchmarks settled at multi-month lows on Thursday, with Brent crude futures closing at their weakest point since January and U.S. crude futures hitting a three-month low.
+Both benchmarks settled at multi-month lows on Thursday, with Brent crude futures closing at their weakest since February and U.S. crude futures hitting a three-month low.

-Brent futures were headed for weekly declines of more than 3%, while WTI futures were poised for a slide of nearly 4% from last week as ongoing macroeconomic constraints in the U.S. held prices in the balance.
+Brent futures were headed for a weekly decline of more than 3%, and WTI futures were poised for a slide of nearly 4% from last week, as ongoing macroeconomic constraints in the U.S. held prices in the balance.

-"The sore demand sentiment owing to the hawkish Fed outlook at rates and the backdrop of 'possibly higher-for-longer rates' weighed significantly on oil prices this week," said Priyanka Sachdeva, a senior market analyst at Phillip Nova.
+"The backdrop of 'possibly higher-for-longer rates' weighed significantly on oil prices this week," said Priyanka Sachdeva, a senior market analyst at Phillip Nova.

 Minutes released on Wednesday from the Fed's latest policy meeting showed policymakers questioning whether current interest rates are high enough to tame stubborn inflation.

 Some officials said they would be willing to hike borrowing costs again if inflation surged.
-However, Fed Chair Jerome Powell and other policymakers have since said they feel further rate hikes are unlikely.
+Fed Chair Jerome Powell and other policymakers, however, have since said they feel further rate hikes are unlikely.

 Higher rates could slow economic growth and crimp fuel demand.